Crazy-Owl/hungry-pixel/README.md

 ## How to play

 Try to catch the appearing squares.
+Your hero will grow when it eats a purple square and will shrink over time.